Skip to main content

 Software Engineer

-Multi-step functions are now available as a public beta in Retool Workflows on Retool Cloud and on self-hosted organizations.
+Multi-step functions are now generally available in Retool Workflows on Retool Cloud and on self-hosted organizations.
 They operate as self-contained workflows with optional parameters.

 Multi-step functions improve the Workflows experience in several key areas: